Jacob Javits: Legacy

 Throughout his years in Congress, Javits seldom enjoyed favor with his party's inner circle.
-Few pieces of legislation bear his name, yet he was especially proud of his work in creating the National Endowment for the Arts, of his sponsorship of the ERISA, which regulated defined-benefit private pensions, and of his leadership in the passage of the 1973 War Powers Act.
+Few pieces of legislation bear his name, yet he was especially proud of his work in creating the National Endowment for the Arts, of his sponsorship of the Employee Retirement Income Security Act of 1974, which regulated defined-benefit private pensions, and of his leadership in the passage of the 1973 War Powers Resolution.
 In 1966, he had a 94% rating from the Americans for Democratic Action.

 Javits used his office to advance ideas that furthered the policies even of Democratic presidents.
 In the fall of 1962, he proposed to a group of NATO parliamentarians that multinational corporations jointly create a new kind of investment vehicle to promote private investment throughout Latin America.
 He intended his idea to complement President John F. Kennedy's Alliance for Progress.
 Two years later, some 50 multinational corporations formed the Adela Investment Company, much as Javits had proposed.

-The senator was generally considered a liberal Republican and was supportive of labor unions and movements for civil rights.
-In an essay published in 1958 in the magazine Esquire, he predicted the election of the first African-American president by 2000.
-In 1964, Javits refused to support his party's presidential nominee, his conservative colleague, Barry M. Goldwater of Arizona.
+Throughout his career in Congress, first in the House and later in the Senate, Javits was part of a small group of liberal Republicans that was often isolated ideologically from their mainstream Republican colleagues, and he was a staunch supporter of labor unions and civil rights movements.
+One scoring method found Javits to be the most liberal Republican to serve in either chamber of Congress between 1937 and 2002.
+From 1973 to 1978, GovTrack ranked Javits as being to the left of noted Democrats like Hubert Humphrey, George McGovern, Edmund Muskie and Gaylord Nelson.
+Although he frequently differed with the most right-leaning members of the Republican Party, Javits believed that both parties should tolerate diverse opinions, rejecting the idea that they should share only one point of view.
+Javits also saw himself as being a descendant of the traditional Republicanism of Alexander Hamilton, Henry Clay, Abraham Lincoln and Theodore Roosevelt, all of whom supported a strong federal government.

-Senator Javits sponsored the first African-American Senate page in 1965 and the first female page in 1971.
+In an essay published in 1958 in the magazine Esquire, Javits predicted the election of the first African-American president by 2000.
+Javits sponsored the first African-American Senate page in 1965 and the first female page in 1971.
 His liberalism was such that he tended to receive support from traditionally-Democratic voters, with many Republicans defecting to support the Conservative Party of New York.

 Javits played a major role in legislation protecting pensioners, as well as in the passage of the War Powers Act; he led the effort to get the Javits-Wagner-O'Day Act passed.
 He reached the position of Ranking Minority Member on the Committee on Foreign Relations while he accrured greater seniority than any New York Senator before or since (As of 2018).
 Along with Dwight Eisenhower, he was among the first and most important statesmen in passing legislation promoting the cause of education for gifted individuals, and many know his name from the federal Jacob Javits Grants established for that purpose.